Thomas Lyon (of Auldbar): Later political career and the Lindsay–Lyon feud

 At the coronation of the queen Anne of Denmark, 17 May 1590, Glamis received the honour of knighthood.
 The favour in which he was held at court since the queen's accession began to arouse the jealousy of the chancellor John Maitland of Thirlestane.
 Maitland complained that he supped at Leith with the outlawed Earl of Bothwell in June 1591, and his hereditary enemy, Lord Spynie, was thereupon empowered to apprehend him.
 Spynie was unsuccessful, but Glamis was shortly afterwards committed to Blackness Castle, and then warded beyond the River Dee.

 On 6 November 1591 he was deprived of the office of extraordinary lord of session, which was conferred on John Graham, 3rd Earl of Montrose.
 In August 1592 he was invited by his mother-in-law, Agnes Leslie, Countess of Morton, to Dalkeith Palace where he was restored to royal favour.
 Soon after, the chancellor Maitland was compelled to retire from court.
 In February 1593 he joined in the pursuit of the Earl of Bothwell at Penicuik.
 The Master fell from his horse breaking three ribs.

 On 8 March 1593 he was appointed extraordinary lord of session, and on the 28 March he was admitted an ordinary lord and sat till 28 May.
 One of the conditions of agreement between Bothwell and the king, in August 1593 was that Glamis as well as the chancellor should retire from court till November.
 At a convention held at Stirling in September this agreement was renounced, and Glamis and others returned to court.
 Shortly afterwards Glamis and Maitland were reconciled.
 In February 1595-6 the eight commissioners of the exchequer, known as Octavians, were appointed, but Glamis declined to resign his office of treasurer, and he had ultimately to be compensated by a gift of £6000.
 From this time Thomas ceased to take a prominent part in public affairs.

-In August 1598 James VI was angry that the Master of Glamis and Lord Home and the Laird of Cessford had joined together for some purpose, and it was noted that he had frequent meetings with Anne of Denmark, and his wife, Euphemia Douglas was in favour with the queen.
+In August 1598 James VI was angry that the Master of Glamis and Lord Home and the Laird of Cessford had joined for some purpose, and it was noted that he had frequent meetings with Anne of Denmark, and his wife, Euphemia Douglas was in favour with the queen.
 James VI instructed his lawyer Thomas Hamilton to deprive the Master of Glamis of his place as a Lord of Session in May 1599 for reasons of non-residence and also because he was "declared at the horn" for debts in several places.